-0 = Associated pin is a high-impedance input
+- 0 = Associated pin is a high-impedance input - 1 = Associated pin is an output

-PE[1:0] are associated with $\overline{\text{XIRQ}}$ and $\overline{\text{IRQ}}$ and cannot be configured as outputs.
+PE[1:0] are associated with XIRQ and IRQ and cannot be configured as outputs.
 These pins can be read regardless of whether the alternate interrupt functions are enabled.